-- Bequia Express leaves Clifton, Union Island on Thursdays at 0630 – arriving into Kingstown, St Vincent around 1130.
+- Bequia Express leaves Clifton, Union Island on Thursdays at 0630 – arriving in Kingstown, St Vincent around 1130.

-- Bequia Express leaves Clifton, Union Island on Fridays at 1430 – arriving into Kingstown around 1830.
+- Bequia Express leaves Clifton, Union Island on Fridays at 1430 – arriving in Kingstown around 1830.

 St Vincent to Union Island Ferry Timetables

-- Bequia Express leaves Kingstown, St Vincent on Wednesdays at 1030 arriving into Clifton, Union Island around 5 hours later.
+- Bequia Express leaves Kingstown, St Vincent on Wednesdays at 1100 arriving in Clifton, Union Island around 5 hours later.

-- Bequia Express leaves Kingstown, St Vincent on Fridays at 1030 – arriving into Clifton, Union Island around 5 hours later.
+- Bequia Express leaves Kingstown, St Vincent on Fridays at 1100 – arriving in Clifton, Union Island around 5 hours later.

 How far is it from Union Island to St Vincent on the Ferry?

-It is about 80 kilometres (50 miles) from Union Island to St Vincent.
+It is about 80 kilometers (50 miles) from Union Island to St Vincent.

 How long does the Union Island to St Vincent ferry take?

-The ferries from Union Island to St Vincent also call at Mayreaux and Canouanc Islands.
+The ferries from Union Island to St Vincent also call at Mayreaux and Canouan Islands.
 Timetables for their arrival and departure are slightly fluid, as there are unloading and loading at both islands.
 The loading is cargo as well as passengers.

-This is the timetable of the Union Island to Mayreaux to Canouan Island to St Vincent based on our trip in January 2020.
+This is the actual timetable of the Union Island to Mayreaux to Canouan Island to St Vincent based on our trip in January 2020.
 (We do this, so you can have an idea as to whether the boats run to time or not!)
-We had only one slight hold up on this ferry, a yacht had anchored in the direct path of the ferry in Clifton Harbour and it took us around 45 minutes to get out of the harbour.
+We had only one slight hold-up on this ferry, a yacht had anchored in the direct path of the ferry in Clifton Harbour and it took us around 45 minutes to get out of the harbor.

 - 0630 Scheduled Departure from Union Island